gtk-rs/gtk-rs.github.io/docs-src/tutorial/gir_tutorial.md

 ## Words of the end

 That's it, with this we should be able to generate any GNOME crate you want.
 Happy coding!
+You can easily publish your generated bindings and the wrapper to crates.io to allow others to use it.
+It is best to publish both but in separate crates so people can chose the one they want.
+Publishing crates is surprisingly easy.
+If this is your first time, you can follow the guide from the [Rust book](https://doc.rust-lang.org/cargo/reference/publishing.html).
+Crates.io needs additional information in your Cargo.toml.
+Gir will not override them when you re-generate bindings.
+Easy right?

 [gir]: https://github.com/gtk-rs/gir